milanglacier/yarepl.nvim/extensions/README.md

 ```

 Once added, you can use `Telescope REPLShow` to preview the active REPL
 buffers.
-If you are using the default Telescope configuration, `<C-t>` opens a
-new tab for the selected REPL, `<C-v>` generates a vertical split window for
-the chosen REPL, and `<C-x>` creates a horizontal split window for your
-selected REPL.
+This integration allows you to preview active REPL buffers.
+Pressing
+`<CR>` will open the selected REPL buffer using `wincmd`, either with a
+meta-local `wincmd` or the global `wincmd`, depending on the context.

 # Fzf-lua Integration